Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 Bond for Aliens in Custody

 A person can be placed into removal proceedings without being taken into custody.
-On the other hand, immigration customs and enforcement, (ICE), can take an alien into custody and set a bond amount if the alien is not subject to mandatory detention.
-If an alien is subject to mandatory detention, no bond will be permitted.
+On the other hand, Immigration Customs and Enforcement, (ICE), can take an alien into custody and set a bond amount if the alien is not subject to mandatory detention.

-The minimum amount of an immigration bond is $1,500.
-A person can be placed into removal proceedings without being taken into custody.
+The minimum amount required for an immigration bond is $1,500.

 Back to top...